willem-stock/CONCOMPRA/README.md

 chmod +x $CONCOMPRA_dir/scripts/primer-chop/bin/primer-chop
 chmod +x $CONCOMPRA_dir/scripts/primer-chop/bin/primer-chop-analyze
 ```
-* prepare the folder with the fastq files you want to process. move or copy the directory_list.txt' to this folder
+* prepare the folder with the fastq files you want to process
+* move or copy the directory_list.txt' to this folder.
+Adjust the directories in this file and set the sequence length window
-* provide the primer sequences in a fasta file (see info on how to format in the 'directory_list.txt' file)
+* provide the primer sequences in a fasta file (see info on how to format in the 'directory_list.txt' file; and example file is proved in the CONCOMPRA directory)

 ## Running CONCOMPRA